rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 <a name="5.2.31.1">5.2.31.1</a> If any of the original details relating to the publication statement are covered by a label, stamp, overprint, or other means showing later information, transcribe the later information.
 If the original details are visible or otherwise available, always transcribe or give them in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.31.4](/DCRMR/ppdm/Note-on-publication-statement/#5.24.31.4)).

 >Example:
-><CITE>A Amsterdam : Chez Paul Marret, marchand libraire dans le Beurs-straat, à la Renommée, 1699</CITE>
+>Publication statement: <CITE>A Amsterdam : Chez Paul Marret, marchand libraire dans le Beurs-straat, à la Renommée, 1699</CITE>
 >Note on publication statement: <CITE>Imprint from label which covers earlier imprint: Chez Francois Marret, marchand libraire sur le marché aux fleurs</CITE>
 >(*Comment*: Example formatted with ISBD punctuation for clarity)